5afe/safe/specs/contract_signatures/01_main.rst

 1. Dapp sends a JSON payload request to the browser extension.

-2. The chome extension signs the hash of the payload according to EIP-712_ and sends the following ``message`` to the app (via push notification) (See RootMessage_ for the root object used with the Notification Service).
+2. The chome extension signs the hash of the payload according to EIP-712_ and sends the following ``message`` to the other owners of the Safe (See RootMessage_ for the root object used with the Notification Service).

 .. code:: javascript